sun-jiao/flut-renamer/README.md

 # renamer

-A flutter desktop app for renaming files.
+A batch file renamer written in flutter (dart).